bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 75°
+- 77°
-- light rainmist
+- overcast clouds
-- 94% humidity
+- 88% humidity
-- 5 mph wind
+- 13 mph wind
-- 0.03 inches of precipitation in the past 24 hours
+- 0.04 inches of precipitation in the past 24 hours

 ## Temperature History